Many people call and ask us how to get started with their planning.

 A good lawyer cannot answer that question without talking with you first.
 A lawyer that does answer that question, without knowing anything about you, is not doing you any favors.

 I’m sorry, but it’s true.
 If you call a lawyer, ask “how much is a Will”, and they tell you a price, without knowing anything about you, then they are offering you a standard “canned” solution.
 That Will is not a custom-tailored, detailed plan, which is what we offer at our firm.
-The same goes if you ask for a trust or any other estate planning documents.
+The same goes if you were to ask for a Trust or any other estate planning documents.
 It's not wrong to want to know the price of planning.
 You shouldn’t have to be surprised by the pricing after your plan is done.
 However, cost should not be the primary deciding factor in your planning.

 Plans range in price because plans range in type!

 There are a million factors that can change the plan, and ultimately, the pricing.
 Our pricing results from the plan that works for you, and only you.
 Every person is different, therefore every estate plan is different.
 If a lawyer gives you a price, without finding out anything about you, call someone else.

 How do I find out what my deciding factors are?

 Meeting with an attorney who specializes in estate planning, as we do at Monteforte Law, P.C., would be the first step.
 The problem is that "you don't know what you don't know".
 You may think you only need a simple plan, and maybe you are right, but unless you have been trained to know the right questions to ask, you won't know for sure.
 Your attorney should know what factors to consider and should help you feel at ease.